EOgundimu300/grHeckmanSelect/README.md

 Group variable selection in nonignorable missing data using LASSO, SCAD and MCP.
 Usage
 Arguments
-W
-A matrix of covariates in selection equation (intercept is not included).
+W: A matrix of covariates in selection equation (intercept is not included).

-X
-A matrix of covariates in outcome equation (intercept is not included). s
+X: A matrix of covariates in outcome equation (intercept is not included).

-Binary outcome for the selection equation (0/1 and false/true allowed). y
+s: Binary outcome for the selection equation (0/1 and false/true allowed).

-Continuous outcome for the outcome equation (0 for NA). group_sel
+y: Continuous outcome for the outcome equation (0 for NA).

-A vector describing the grouping of the coefficients in the selection equation.
+group_sel: A vector describing the grouping of the coefficients in the selection equation.
 It is best if group is a vector of consecutive integers.
-If there are coefficients to be included in the model without being penalized, assign them to group 0. grHeckSelect(
+If there are coefficients to be included in the model without being penalized, assign them to group 0.

+grHeckSelect(
 W,
 X,